BeamMP/Docs/docs/en/FAQ/Change-launcher-port.md

 4. Scroll all the way down
 5. In `Launcher port` change the port number to something else, for example 4567
 6. Close BeamNG
-7. Right click on the BeamMP-launcher shortcut, and select `Go to its location` in the context menu
+7. Right click on the BeamMP-launcher shortcut, and select `Open file location` in the context menu
 8. Open the `launcher.cfg` file in a text editor
 9. Change the `"Port": 4444,` number to the same you used earlier in the ingame options, in this example 4567
 10. Save the changes and close the text editor